 ICT/Computing is taught in mixed ability groups.
-The subject is very popular with students at all levels of ability and the department is in the process of overhauling the curriculum at Key Stage 3 in particular to keep pace with changing technology, legislation and best practice in the subject.
+The subject is very popular with students at all levels of ability and the department keeps pace with changing technology, legislation and best practice in the subject.

-During years 7, 8 and 9 pupils are introduced to programming both to create solutions, for example to create a game for a specified target audience.
-They will use industry standard software for example Microsoft Office 2013 and Adobe CS6.
+During years 7 and 8 pupils are introduced to programming both to create solutions, for example, to create a game for a specified target audience.
+They will use industry-standard software for Microsoft Office 2013 and Adobe CS6.
 They will consider all aspects of e-safety.
 All pupils gain Level 1 Essential Skills Wales award during year 8.

 Years 9, 10 and 11